How to get the most money for your vehicle trade-in - NewsBreak

 Also worth researching is the value of your trade-in versus what, if anything, you owe on it, also known as your loan balance.
 Hopefully your loan amount is lower than the value of your car, meaning you have “positive equity”.
 You can trade in a vehicle you are “upside down” on, meaning you owe more than it is worth, or have “negative equity”.
 But the payoff amount for your old loan will be deducted from what you are offered by the dealership.

 Almost all vehicles depreciate, save those handful that are worth more used than you paid for them new.
 However, some cars hold their value better than others.
 A dealer may offer to add the extra money needed for paying off your old vehicle by “rolling over” the negative equity into the new car loan terms, which can be a problem, as this can continue the cycle of having negative equity on your new loan, just as you may on your current loan.
-And if you have a low credit score or bad credit, the lender will most likely offer less desirable loan terms, including a higher interest rate that can translate into higher monthly payments.How much is my car worth?
+And if you have a low credit score or bad credit, the lender will most likely offer less desirable loan terms, including a higher interest rate that can translate into higher monthly payments.Are extended car warranties worth it?

 This is the perfect time to carefully consider the predicted resale value of your next vehicle.
 While nobody likes to think about getting rid of the vehicle they are about to purchase, the reality is that you will eventually be selling or trading in your next car just like you’re trading in your current car.
 Utilize iSeeCars’ current studies on vehicles that depreciate the least, and most, to identify a model that will hold its value the best, thus giving you more value toward the next vehicle you buy when you’re done with this one.